 The tango danced in Argentina reflects a relationship between men and women that is friendly, intimate, loving and harmonious.
 Since the beginning of time men and women have been best friends.
 Men like women.
-They choose women over men to be their life partner.
+They choose women to be their life partner.
 They treat women better than they treat other men.
 They are more generous to women than to other men.
 They fight for women with other men, and they work hard for the women they love.
 Women, too, like men.
 They always try to attract men and win men’s hearts.
 They trust themselves in men, devote their love to men, unite with men, and follow men’s lead.
-Men and women cherish and complete each other.
+Men and women need, cherish and complete each other.
 Their friendship has been, for the most part, a love story.

 Without femininity, tango will not be the same.
 Tango requires men to be strong, decisive, dependable and protective, and women to be soft, submissive, feminine and beautiful.
 Men and women play different roles in tango, as they do in life.
 (See The Gender Roles in Tango.)
-One is like the stem and the other flowers; together they make a blossomy tree.
-One is like the brush and the other pigments; together they create a beautiful painting.
+One is like the trunk and the other the flowers; together they make a blossomy tree.
+One is like the brush and the other the pigments; together they create a beautiful painting.
 In Europe and North America, some people reject this idea as sexism and male domination.
 They want tango to be void of macho posturing, gender inequality and intimate displays.
 They want tango partners to maintain a distance from each other, keep away from physical contact, and dance in open hand holds to avoid sexual harassment.
 They want men not to lead but “invite” women to move and respect women’s rights to decline the invitation, to initiate their own steps, and to lead men.
 They want tango to be danced by same-sex partners as well, women lead women, and men follow men.
 In short, they want tango to be a gender-neutral dance and the milonga to be like a workplace where everybody conducts in a "politically correct" manner.
 (See Tango and Gender Equality.)

 The masculinization of women in Europe and North America has an undeniable impact on how tango is danced in these societies, where the modern way of life encourages women to put on uniforms, hide their gender identity, and join the work force to fight like men.
 Many women choose career over marriage, success over family, and independence over relationships.
 They push legislations to protect women’s rights and equal opportunities, and prohibit men to see women as sex objects.
 As a result, women, too, see themselves less and less as women, and more and more like men.
 In order to compete with men, women need to be strong, ambitious and aggressive like men.
 Many become violent, mean, sloppy and overweight, as they do not care about how men see them any more.
-And they raise violent, mean, sloppy and overweight daughters, expecting them to grow up also to compete with men.
+And they raise violent, mean, sloppy and overweight daughters, expecting them also to compete with men when they grow up.
 Violent women produce violent murderers, as the world has just witnessed in Newtown, Connecticut.
 When women behave like men, the relationship between men and women deteriorates, the institution of family disintegrates, and children lose parents.
 When women cease to be feminine, they become less attractive to men, who then turn to same-sex relationships for help.
 You wonder why “marriage equality” increasingly becomes a discourse in our societies?
-When women lose their soft, loving nature that has been the balance to men’s aggression, the world is becoming a more dangerous place…
+When women lose their soft, loving nature that has been the balance to men’s aggression, the world is becoming a more dangerous place.

 What femininity is to the humanity is like what green is to the environment.
 (See Tango and the Relationship of the Opposite Sexes.)
 I am nostalgic for the missing femininity in our women.
 I think the world is nostalgic for that, too, which is why people around the globe find Argentine women and their dance fascinating.
-If you dance enough tango, as do the Argentine women, you will know that turning women into men just doesn’t work in tango, as it has caused more problems than solving any in other social discourses.
-That being said, I remain hopeful thanks to Argentine tango, because in tango men and women have to be who they are created to be for their common good - different yet balanced, divergent yet united, distinct yet complementary, and opposite but equal.
+If you dance enough tango, as do the Argentine women, you will understand that turning women into men just doesn’t work in tango, as it has caused more problems than solving any in other social discourses.
+That being said, I remain hopeful thanks to Argentine tango, because in tango men and women have to be who they are created to be for their common good - different yet balanced, distinct yet united, divergent yet complementary, and opposite but equal.
 (Also Femininity and Feminism in Tango (II).)